kumu/docs/guides/controls/showcase-toggle-control.md

 **Supported properties**

-* `as`specifies the behavior of the control.
-Do you want a list of labels, buttons, or a dropdown for activating showcase?
- * `labels` creates a list of clickable labels
- * `buttons` creates a group of buttons
- * `dropdown` creates a dropdown with as many "options" as you specify below
 * `mode` controls how the selection is showcased
  * `normal` showcase the selection plus any connections between the showcased elements (default)
  * `loose` showcase the selection plus neighboring elements
  * `strict` only showcase the selection itself
+* `as` controls how the control is presented.
+Do you want a list of labels, buttons, or a dropdown for activating showcase?
+ * `labels` show options as a list of clickable labels
+ * `buttons` show options as a group of buttons
+ * `dropdown` show options as dropdown
 * `placeholder` the text to display when nothing is selected (for `as: dropdown` only)

-* `option` is included for each button, label, or dropdown menu item and nests the corresponding settings.
+**Supported children**

+The showcase options are defined by `option` blocks nested within the control.
+Each `option` supports the following properties:

- *  `label` is the visible text for each label, button, or dropdown item.
+* `label` the text to display for that option
- * `selector` supplies the [selector](../selectors.html#selectors) for that item.
+* `selector` the [selector](../selectors.html#selectors) to use for the showcase